-- BEFORE YOU PROCEED
+- 3 BEFORE YOU PROCEED

 - 4 SAFETY

 PRECAUTIONS

-- 6 ANATOMY OF THE SLASH VXL

 - 7 TOOLS, SUPPLIES, AND REQUIRED EQUIPMENT

+- 8 ANATOMY OF THE RUSTLER 4X4 VXL

-- E QUICK START: GETTING UP TO SPEED
+- QUICK START: GETTING UP TO SPEED

-- 9 TRAXXAS TQ: RADIO AND VELINEON POWER SYSTEM
+- 10 TQ: RADIO AND

+VELINEON BRUSHLESS

+POWER SYSTEM

-- 17 ADJUSTING THE
+- 18 ADJUSTING THE ELECTRONIC SPEED CONTROL

-ELECTRONIC SPEED

-CONTROL

-- 19 DRIVING YOUR MODEL
+- 21 DRIVING YOUR MODEL

-- 22 ADJUSTING YOUR MODEL
+- 24 BASIC TUNING ADJUSTMENTS

 - 26 MAINTAINING YOUR MODEL

-- 27 TQi ADVANCED TUNING GUIDE
+- 27 ADVANCED TUNING ADJUSTMENTS

+- 31 TQi ADVANCED

+TUNING GUIDE

-Thank you for purchasing the Slash VXL equipped with the Velineon Brushless Power System.
+Thank you for purchasing the Rustler 4X4 VXL Stadium Race Truck equipped with the Velineon° Brushless Power System.
+Rustler 4X4 VXL is engineered like no other to turn extreme power into extreme race truck fun!
+The efficient, low-mass drivetrain is totally optimized for the brutal torque of Velineon brushless power.
+It's even waterproof for fun in all kinds of wet conditions!
 The Velineon Power System lets you experience the best that brushless motor technology has to offer.
 Incredible speed, efficient operation, long run times, and low-maintenance operation are just some of the benefits.
-We are confident you will be rewarded with high-speed performance in a durable, long-lasting product.
+We are confident your Rustler 4X4 VXL will reward you with high-speed performance in a durable, long-lasting product.